spartanaorg/spartana/README.md

 first) removing things; once that is small enough we'll copy it to *spartana* and call it out first release.

-Currently remove from *Grafana* upstream:
+Currently removed from *Grafana* upstream:

-* users - there is no auth anymore - everyone is Admin (although that has no meaning anymore).
 * alerting - prometheus alertmanager is the only one left.
 * Go vendoring has been removed.